-Be warned: this isn’t just a coastal problem.
-A recent study has shown that in the River Thames 32% of fish had microplastics – tiny pieces of plastic less than five millimetres long – in their gut.
-This affects entire ecosystems and food chains.
+A recent study has shown that 32% of fish in the River Thames have microplastics in their gut.
+Tiny bits of plastic that have the potential to impact entire ecosystems and food chains.
 In fact, you may be eating microplastics without even realising it.
-Apparently, microplastics can be found in canned fish, mussels, sea salt, and much more.
+Apparently, they can be found in canned fish, mussels, sea salt, and much more.

-The bastards even managed to get into our tap water.
+They’ve even made their way into our tap water.

 1. Switch to reusables